carllosnc/fabric/README.md

 # Fabric

-> Fabric is configurationso based on Material 3 design system for Flutter.
+> Fabric is a custom theme based on Material 3 design system for Flutter.

 ## Widgets